goodlyrottenapple/calculus-toolbox/_posts/2015-04-17-utilities.md

     {:.table}
     <span class="glyphicon glyphicon-exclamation-sign"></span> | Care should be taken not to override any data in `self.calc`.
 Even though the code generator tools do not write any changes to the JSON file, data may be reused by different functions at different times and any modification of the `self.calc` dictionary can lead to unexpected behavior.

-+   To create an internal/hidden function which cannot be called directly through its identifier, prepend two underscoresto the function name: `def __<fun>(self): ...`
++   To create an internal/hidden function which cannot be called directly through its identifier, prepend two underscores to the function name: `def __<fun>(self): ...`
 +   To create a static function use the `@staticmethod` flag before function declaration